DBMoUK/addcertwhitelist/README.md

 client-whitelist: [ <%= @console_client_certname %>, examplecert1.com, examplecert2.com ]

-Separate the certificate FQDNs with a comma and a following space.
+Separate the certificate FQDNs with a comma, and remember to leave a trailing space.

 It is important NOT to remove the Ruby class variable: <%= @console_client_certname %>